vikashkodati/vikashkodati/README.md

 - **Engineer and Architect by Profession:** With a strong foundation in architecture and engineering, I have a deep passion for building scalable systems and solving complex problems.
 My work spans across AI, space technologies 🚀 , and geospatial data, where I blend technical depth with strategic insight.

 - **Entrepreneur & Angel Investor:** I actively invest in and mentor startups, particularly in the emerging tech and space sectors 🚀 .
 My focus is on fostering innovation and driving growth in companies that are shaping the future.

+- **Parent:** Being a father to a lovely daughter, I cherish the role of parenthood.
+It’s a constant source of joy, inspiration, and learning, keeping me grounded and reminding me of what truly matters in life.

 - **Alumni Leader:** As the Treasurer of IITGAA, I’m deeply involved in strengthening the bonds within our alumni community and promoting initiatives that drive impact and collaboration.